-While the Global Water Partnership was instrumental in placing water at the top of the sustainable agenda with a dedicated Water Goal, it has also been tapped as key to delivery.
-In order to assess the strategic choices facing the Partnership, GWPO engaged SRI to facilitate a workshop which provided the space to reflect on global trends, developments and strategic opportunities in the landscape.
+While the Global Water Partnership was instrumental in placing water at the top of the sustainable development agenda with a dedicated water goal, it has also been tapped as key to delivery.
+In order to assess the strategic choices facing the Partnership, GWP engaged SRI to facilitate a workshop that provided the space to reflect on global trends, developments and strategic opportunities in the landscape.
 In addition to this, SRI shared views of key stakeholders, discussed GWP’s future positioning along the value chain, and where GWP could more effectively utilise its significant network and partnerships for greater impact.
 SRI took stock of operational and substantive inputs for GWP consideration, in the form of an action agenda, which contributes to a wider change agenda that will be enacted and built upon with new leadership.

 Impact / results

 This exercise provided the collective clarity on GWP’s mission, core purpose, and comparative advantage moving forward which will be tested further with a wider group of stakeholders leading up to GWP’s strategy refresh process.
-The outcomes of the brainstorm also laid the foundation for the External Evaluation that will occur in 2018, focusing on reviewing the efficacy of their 2020 Strategy, and to look forward at GWP’s “Fit for Future” in making a valuable difference to water security.
+The outcomes of the brainstorm also laid the foundation for the External Evaluation focusing on reviewing the efficacy of their 2020 Strategy, and to look forward at GWP’s “Fit for Future” in making a valuable difference to water security.